Divorce Day – fact or fiction

 Use amicable’s break-up checklist for a list of all the things you need to consider and sort out.
 Divorce can seem daunting but breaking things up into manageable chunks will ease stress and ensure you don’t encounter any surprises along the way.

 As Divorce Day approaches, use this time to prepare emotionally.
 Focus on goals you want to achieve in the new year and what steps you can take to make them a reality.
-Consider what’s best for any children of the family and put things in place to ensure all family members can access support when they need it. amicable will be available over Christmas and New Year so please get in touch if you’d like any free advice on your personal situation.
+Consider what’s best for any children of the family and put things in place to ensure all family members can access support when they need it. amicable will be available over Christmas and New Year so please book a free 15-minute consultation if you’d like any free advice on your personal situation.

 Start your amicable divorce journey